 Finding a few moments, by myself, allows me to think and try to figure out what just happened.
 I love listening to music as my backdrop–it just puts me in a different space–a time of solace and peace.
-I use this time to ask myself questions.
-Do I change my life’s focus?
+I use this time to ask myself questions like do I change my life’s focus?
 Is this a wakeup call of some sort?
 What am I to learn from this?

 But time is limited.
 If you take time to self-reflect, you don’t have the time to do what your normal schedule demands.
 Yes, I have let some things slide.
 Haven’t blogged in a very long time.
 Bushes are overgrown.
 Behind on watering my flowers as they wilt.
 Dust is accumulating.
 Floors need mopping.
 Harvest is about to start and no meals in the freezer.
 But this self-reflection time gives me a chance to really focus on what is important right now.
 And also to remind myself that God is overseeing this whole process and everything will be okay.

 I have understood from early on that “things” don’t matter–it’s about people and relationships and experiences and memories.
 My brothers and I are trying to start a new yearly tradition by attending a Minnesota Vikings game.
 And we are going this weekend.
 I appreciate and love each of my brothers (there are three).
 We are all very different individuals and yet we know we are important to each other.
 We may have limited time that we are together, but the time we are together is always special.

 And I can’t forget my daughters and their families.
 They have no idea how much I appreciate their support and help.
 Having family by your side makes these sad experiences more tolerable.